-- Start by taking four deep breaths in through the nose and gently exhale through the mouth.
+- Relax and start by taking four deep breaths in through the nose and gently exhale through the mouth.

 - Start to lengthen the exhale, making it about twice as long as the inhale.
 This will help to bring focus and attention.

 - Pick a spot on the wall to look at, preferably above eye level.

 - As you stare at this spot, let your mind go loose, and focus all of your attention on the spot.

 - Notice that, within a matter of moments, your vision begins to spread out and you see more in the peripheral than you do in the central part of your vision.

 - Now, pay more attention to the peripheral than to the central part of your vision, without redirecting your gaze.

 - Practice staying in this state for as long as you can and simply notice how it feels.

 - When your timer goes off, slowly open your eyes, take a couple moments to center yourself, and continue on with your day.